-- a) The Chief Course Marshal shall ensure that all corners are properly manned and equipped. - b) The Chief Course Marshall shall convey any information deemed necessary to Race Control. - c) The Chief Course Marshal shall ensure that copies of the telephone log are given to the Clerk. - d) The Chief Course Marshal shall appoint senior marshals who shall have documented records of experience to each marshal Station and they shall be in complete charge of stations.
+- a) ensure that all corners are properly manned and equipped. - b) convey any information deemed necessary to Race Control. - c) ensure that copies of the telephone log are given to the Clerk. - appoint senior marshals who shall have documented records of experience to each marshal Station and they shall be in complete charge of stations.